BehramtheBerry/KPRanking-with-SFO/README.md

 |          | DPP           | 23.82      | 0.2015  | 0.4618  | 2.0910              |

-These results demonstrate that SFO outperforms the baselines in F1-Score@5 and diversity measures, with competitive runtime efficiency.
+These results demonstrate that SFO outperforms the baselines in diversity measures with competitive runtime efficiency.

 ## Citation